 Head of Year 12 and TEACHER OF PSYCHOLOGY: MS IMANI HENRY

 Imani studied psychology at De Montfort University and moved to London to become a civil servant.
 During this time Imani worked towards reducing re-offending in the prison service and simultaneously completed a Masters degree in Leadership.
 Imani has always been interested in education and decided to leave the prison service to become a teacher.
 Imani completed her PGCE at UCL in 2020 and is now a psychology teacher at LAET.

 Deputy head academic: mr joe hoddy

 Joe studied English at Exeter University, before graduating from the Teach First programme and holds a Masters in Leadership from UCL.
 He worked at St Mary Magdalene Academy for eight years, a large all-through Academy in Islington, teaching English and leading on pupil achievement as the Deputy Head of Sixth Form.
 More recently, he held the position of Head of Sixth Form overseeing the school's co-curricular A-Level and International Baccalaureate programme.

 Maya graduated from the University of the Arts London with a degree in Sound Art, a subject that lies at the intersection of two of her greatest passions: art and music technology.
 Before going to university Maya worked at a performing arts centre in north London assisting with music classes and exams.
 Since leaving university she has worked as a sound designer on various projects and also teaches piano.
 Maya has a varied range of hobbies and interests and hopes to provide an enrichment programme that offers every student a chance to explore their own interests and hobbies.

-lead teacher of history: ms penny jackson
+lead teacher of history and epq coordinator: ms penny jackson